mrshabel/fastapi-starter/README.md

    `NB: this stressful configuration won't really be needed after integrating an IaaC tool, lol😅`

 Get to know more about ssl certificates [here](https://www.digitalocean.com/community/tutorials/how-to-create-a-self-signed-ssl-certificate-for-nginx-in-ubuntu-20-04-1 "Creating Self-Signed Certificates").

+### Grafana Dashboard Setup

+1. Access the Grafana UI on `http://localhost:3001` and create a new dashboard
+2. Enter `host.docker.internal:9090` to access Prometheus on the host server since `localhost` will point to the grafana container
+   `TIP: a custom grafana dashboard will be made available to import into your project`

+Get to know more about setting up Grafana dashboards [here](https://prometheus.io/docs/visualization/grafana/ "Setting up Grafana dashboards for Prometheus").